MCT-master/mct-master.github.io/README.md

 Ensure that your account has been activated by logging in [here](https://www.uio.no/english/services/it/store-collaborate/gsuite/help/how-to-get-account.html).
 Then request access to the MCT shared G Drive by sending an email to stefano.fasciani@imv.uio.no from your UiO email account.
 Once you get access, check out the README.txt files in the respective folders for additional instructions.

-Files stored in the G Drive ‘MCT Blog/asset’ should be placed in the appropriate sub-folder according to their type and named YYYY_MM_DD_username_filename.extension where:
+Files stored in the 'asset' folder of the Github (images only below 300 Kb in the img folder) and in the G Drive ‘MCT Blog/asset’ should be placed in the appropriate sub-folder according to their type and named YYYY_MM_DD_username_filename.extension where:
 * YYYY: year as per associate blog post
 * MM: month as per associate blog post
 * DD: day as per associate blog post